Teaching Kids Why and How to Apologize - Baby Chick

 Share

 When an apology is genuine, it shows empathy and personal responsibility, which are necessary skills for maintaining strong relationships.
-When children learn how to recognize their impact on another person and how this might make another person feel (empathy), they genuinely learn how to change their behavior so they don’t hurt their friends, family, and the people around them.
+When children learn to recognize their impact on others and understand how this might affect them (empathy), they genuinely develop the ability to change their behavior so they don’t hurt their friends, family, and the people around them.
 This helps them better navigate relationships and improves the quality of these relationships as they learn to understand and consider the needs of others.

 First, a child has to receive a genuine apology from you.
 As parents, we aren’t perfect, so you will have plenty of opportunities to give your child a genuine apology.
-When children feel the power of a genuine apology, they will better understand how to deliver one.
+When children experience the power of a genuine apology, they will better understand how to deliver one themselves.

 Giving an apology can also feel vulnerable.
 We don’t like to be in the wrong.
-It makes us feel uncomfortable or can bring up feelings of shame, which are pretty hard to accept and sit with.
+It makes us feel uncomfortable and can bring up feelings of shame, which are difficult to accept and sit with.
 So, when we model this behavior, we show our children great strength and that there is nothing wrong with apologizing.

 1. Say What You Did Wrong